Case role

-Case roles, according to the work by Fillmore (1967), are the semantic roles of noun phrases in relation to the syntactic structures that contain these noun phrases.
+Case roles, according to the work by Charles J. Fillmore (1967), are the semantic roles of noun phrases (NP) in relation to the syntactic structures that contain these noun phrases.
 The term case role is most widely used for purely semantic relations, including theta roles and thematic roles, that can be independent of the morpho-syntax.
-The concept of case roles is related to the larger notion of Case (with a capital letter C) which is defined as a system of marking dependent nouns for the type of semantic or syntactic relationship they bear to their heads.
+The concept of case roles is related to the larger notion of Case (with a capitalised C), which is defined as a system of marking dependent nouns for the type of semantic or syntactic relationship they bear to their heads.
 Case traditionally refers to inflectional marking.

-The relationships between nouns and their containing structures is one of both syntactic and semantic value.
-The syntactic positional relationships between forms in sentences varies cross-linguistically and allows grammarians to observe semantic values in these nouns by examining their syntactic values.
-Using these semantic values gives the base for considering case role in a specific language.
+The relationships between nouns and their containing structures are of both syntactic and semantic value.
+The syntactic positional relationships between forms in sentences vary cross-linguistically and allows grammarians to observe semantic values in these nouns by examining their syntactic values.
+Using these semantic values gives the base for considering case roles in a specific language.

-Case theory includes, in addition to its inventory of structural cases, a series of lexical cases that are assigned at deep-structure in conjunction with theta role assignment.

-In addition to its relation to Case (case based on syntactic structures), these semantic notions of case role are closely related to morphological case as well.
+In addition to its inventory of structural cases, case theory includes a series of lexical cases that are assigned at deep structure in conjunction with theta role assignment.
+In addition to its relation to Case (case based on syntactic structures), these semantic notions of case role are also closely related to morphological case.

 Inventory of case roles

-The following list of case roles are frequently distinguished in literature, but are by no means an exhaustive list since there is no consensus on the universal inventory of roles, nor a universal agreement as to the correct assignment of constituents to roles.
+The following list of case roles is frequently distinguished in literature but is not an exhaustive list, as there is no consensus on the universal inventory of roles, nor a universal agreement as to the correct assignment of constituents to roles.

 Early contributions to case role

-Roman Jakobson's work on Case Role in Russian
+Roman Jakobson's work on case roles in Russian

 In his article on the case system of Russian, Roman Jakobson (1958) closely examines case assignment and argues for a feature decomposition of case on the basis of semantic considerations.
-Jakobson (1958) proposed a 3-feature binary case system for Russian case which includes the following: [±marginal, ±quantifying, ±ascriptive] (where the negative value is considered to be unmarked).
-The term 'marginal', distinguishes the direct and non-direct cases.
-Only the [-Marginal] cases may occur in subject and object position.
-'Quantifying' indicates the relevance of the extent to which the noun is a participant in the event.
-'Ascriptive' puts emphasis on directionality.
+Jakobson (1958) proposed a three-feature binary case system for Russian case which includes the following: ±marginal, ±quantifying, and ±ascriptive, where the negative value is considered to be unmarked.
+The term marginal distinguishes the direct and non-direct cases; only the -marginal cases may occur in subject and object position.
+Quantifying indicates the relevance of the extent to which the noun is a participant in the event.
+Ascriptive puts emphasis on directionality.

-Jakobson considers case to be bundles of these three features which can be assigned to morphological cases in the following way:
+Jakobson considers cases to be bundles of these three features, which can be assigned to morphological cases:

-He uses these decomposed case features to account for the case alternations in subject and object position.
-Additionally, he also argues for how there should be a universal inventory of case roles.
-Fillmore's work (1968) on case role closely follows up on these ideas and contributions by Jakobson.
+He uses these decomposed case features to account for the case alternations in subject and object position, and argues for how there should be a universal inventory of case roles.